Data Science (with optional Placement/Project year) MSc

 This conversion Master’s degree in Data Science enables students to make the leap to the fast-growing area of data science.

-The Data Science course is within the Department of Computer Science, which is a forward-thinking innovative department.
+The Data Science course is within the School of Computer and Engineering Sciences, which is a forward-thinking innovative School.

 We work with employers to tailor the course to real-world needs, giving students an in-depth knowledge in the area.

-The course content is cutting edge, building upon the Department's expertise.
+The course content is cutting edge, building upon the School's expertise.
 This is reflected in modules such as statistical programming, machine learning, enterprise development and principles of data science.

 There is an option to choose a Project/Placement year for this course, at an additional cost.